Skip to product information

 Course Overview

 * NAS Short Courses are open to students of ages 16 years and over.
-The NAS Art Club is open to students from ages 15 years and over.
+The NAS Art Club is open to students between 15 - 17 years of age.

 * Drawing and painting short courses may be held in upstairs studios.
 If access to stairs is not suitable, please contact us at short.courses@nas.edu.au